11 Silent Signs of Heart Trouble You Shouldn’t Ignore

-If you find yourself running or climbing the stairs and feeling unusually winded, that’s usually another warning sign of a heart problem.
+If you find yourself running or climbing the stairs and feeling unusually winded, that’s usually one of the warning signs of heart trouble.
 “The biggest thing I tell people first is to develop a knowledge of their own risk in their body,” says Dr. Phillips.
 “They should know what’s normal for them so they can know when something is different from their normal.”
 Ask your doctor to conduct a thorough health evaluation.
 It’s best to be proactive about your heart health now and learn how to reduce your risk of a cardiac arrest in the future.
-Here's how PMS could be causing your sudden shortness of breath.
+Try these home remedies to combat shortness of breath.

 People with gum disease often suffer from swollen gums caused by inflammation, and inflammation in the body can lead to increased risk of heart attack.
 “People who have periodontal disease in their body often have a high level of inflammation,” says Dr. Michos.
 “Inflammation can trigger inflammation throughout the body.”

 Any heart that beats rapidly or skips a beat could be a sign that your cardiovascular system is “off beat.”
 Arrhythmia is an irregular heartbeat condition that may cause heart disease later on if it’s not treated properly.
 “If your heart is really weak, it can cause heart rhythm disturbances,” says Stephanie Coulter, MD, director at the Center for Women’s Heart and Vascular Health at the Texas Heart Institute in Houston, Texas.
 “A rapid heartbeat or irregular heartbeat may be a sign that you have a bad valve.”
 If your heart flutters, see your doctor; they’ll run an EKG test to measure your heartbeat and the electrical activity of your heart or a stress test to diagnose the problem.
-These are 9 things you should know about a heart attack before you have one.
+Make sure to know these silent signs of a heart attack.